ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 2. Variables are pointers to the id of the objects.
 In this case 'a' is a pointer and 'a' is pointing towards id of object '5'.
 	Variables points towards the id of object.
 3.	id(a) gives the id towards which the pointer 'a' is pointing.
 In this case, id(a) will give id of object '5'.
-4.	a = 5 : This creates a new pointer/variable with name 'a' which points towards the id of object '5', because a is pointing towards 'a'.
+4.	a = 5 : This creates a new pointer/variable with name 'a' which points towards the id of object '5', because 'a' is pointing towards 'a'.
 5. 	b = a : This creates a new pointer/variable with name 'b' and is a copycat of pointer 'a' and will point towards id of '5'.
 6. 	print(a): prints the object towards which the pointer 'a' is pointing.